ardagnir/pterosaur/README.md

 ##Requirements
-- Pterosaur requires Pentadactyl and Vim.
+- Pterosaur requires Pentadactyl and Vim(compiled with +clientserver).
 - Pterosaur assumes you are using Linux.
 It might work on OS X.

 ##Setup